In our opinion, the vast majority of small businesses don't need to worry about budgeting or forecasting.

 Trust your instincts and try not to overanalyze.
 Most business owners have a strong sense of intuition about these things.

 Step 3: Forecast your expected revenues and expenses

 This step takes a little time, but it’s not as difficult as it sounds.
 The basic idea is to take your historical financial data in one hand and your forward-looking assumptions in the other, then use them to forecast your expected revenue and expenses for the next twelve months.
-The result is a projected P&L, and this will serve as your operating budget for the coming year.
+The result is a projected income statement (or P&L), and this will serve as your operating budget for the coming year.

 One last idea.
 When it comes to sales forecasts, it's often useful to look at two different scenarios: a conservative one and an aggressive one.
 Why?
-Because nobody knows for sure what’s going to happen with sales, and most business owners constantly fluctuate between a) what they know they can get and b) what they hope they can get if everything goes well.
-The truth often ends up somewhere in between, so it can be helpful to look at both possibilities.
+Because nobody knows for sure what’s going to happen with sales, and most business owners constantly fluctuate between a safe projection (what they know they can get) and an optimistic one (what they hope they can get if everything goes well).
+The truth often ends up somewhere in between, so it’s helpful to look at both possibilities.